realworldocaml/book/book/concurrent-programming/README.md

 your program won't do anything at all; even calls to `printf` won't reach the terminal.

-It's worth noting that even though we didn't spend much explicit effort on thinking about multiple clients, this server is able to handle many concurrent clients without further modification.
+It's worth noting that even though we didn't spend much explicit effort on thinking about multiple clients, this server is able to handle many clients concurrently connecting and reading and writing data.

 Now that we have the echo server, we can connect to the echo server using the netcat tool, which is invoked as `nc`.
 Note that we use `dune exec`